 The tutors for each course will:

-- value each student's contribution equally
+- value each student's contribution

 - take into account your existing level of ability and plan work that's suited to your needs